NiaJ3oE2LM/lfn2324/README.md

 Results are presented and discussed in [Sec.7](#sec7), where the classification performance of all five models is compared using two indexes: a standard score, and a more advanced information score [[8]](#8).
 While the former  simply counts the number of correct predictions, the latter compares the posterior class probability against the original dataset prior in order to assess the confidence of the model in predicting a class.

-**Overall**, results suggests that TODO summary of conclusions

-+ statistical significance

-+ traditional MLP vs embedding MLP

-+ graphSASGE against SImple graph convolution
+**Overall**, the following results are claimed

++ node closeness centrality proves numerically more statistically significant than node betweenness centrality; significance of node degree, and node clustering could not be assessed.
+Loop (motif) count should be considered as a next step

++ traditional MLP shows better performance as (DeepWalk) embedding MLP, however both models outperform a random classifier.
+This is explained by the difficult tuning of the embedding MLP model due to the greater number of hyper-parameters as compared with the traditional MLP.

++ SImple Graph Convolution scores similarly to the traditional MLP but shows lack of confidence when making predictions.
+This suggests that further tuning is required, particularly by exploring different aggregation functions in the message passing mechanism.

++ GraphSAGE architecture outperforms all models showing prediction scores as with as 85% with remarkable confidence in the model predictions.

-All computations were performed offline on a *i7-9750H Intel CPU* laptop equipped with *Nvidia Quadro T1000 Mobile GPU* running an updated rolling release of EndeavourOS (6.7.0-arch3-1).
+All computations were performed offline on a *i7-9750H Intel CPU*  and *Nvidia Quadro T1000 Mobile GPU* running Linux *kernel 6.7.0-arch3-1*.
 Most of the python scripts are configured entirely through `toml` files that can usually be stored on a separate location (to be fed as first positional argument on the python call).
 All models have been tuned multiple times with the same parameters but according to different random seed (see `computed/seedSequence_p10.txt`).
-Modules installed on the python virtual environment for this projectare listed (pip freeze) in file `DEPENDENCIES.txt`
+Modules installed on the python virtual environment for this project are listed (pip freeze) in file `DEPENDENCIES.txt`

-# <a id="sec1">1.</a> Statistically significant features [\^](#secsec)
+# <a id="sec1">1.</a> Statistically significant features [\^](#sec0)

-TODO why need to generate random graphs

 As the structure of a graph represents a molecule, node degree and node labels should both be considered by any good random generator.
 Since each node corresponds to an atom (node label), the former represents the number of chemical bonds of the node with other atoms in the chemical compound.
 On the other hand, the number of possible chemical bonds is related to the chemical element identified by the the node label.

-Mandatory sanity checks on the resulting random graph:
+Mandatory *sanity* checks on the resulting random graph, in order to comply with basic chemical/physical intuition:

-- should be undirected and have no self-loops
+- the random graph should be undirected and have no self-loops
-- should have no isolated nodes and count only one connected component with all the original nodes
+- the random graph should have no isolated nodes and count only one connected component with all the original nodes
-- node degree distribution should resemble that of the original molecule
+- the random graph node degree distribution should resemble that of the original molecule

-Other heuristic indicators:
+Other heuristic indicators that could be used to distinguish better random generators:

 - presence of elongated chains
+- presence of low number of loops with length greater than 3
-- presence of tree like endings, usually associated to hydrogen bonding with other elements
+- presence of tree like endings, usually associated to Hydrogen bonding with other elements

 ## Random graph generation